 Last week, some friends and I made a bunch of food for a big crowd.
 We had lots of yummy stuff, but interestingly (at least to me), the most-requested recipe was the chili.
 I was a little surprised because this wasn’t the “fry in lotsa fat, spike with weird ingredients like chocolate and coffee, stock with enough hot peppers to burn your insides, and cook for 96-hours” kind of chili.

-In fact, my chili recipe is a simple one that calls for basic ingredients, uses very little fat, and employs herbs rather than spices for superb flavor (and gentleness to your stomach lining).
+In fact, my chili recipe is a simple one that calls for basic ingredients, uses very little refined ingredients (like oil), and employs herbs rather than spices for superb flavor (and gentleness to your stomach lining).
 And even though your tongue with not be on fire when you’re done with a bowl of this chili, it doesn’t lack in deliciousness.

 What’s more, this very satisfying winter warmer offers a whopping 14 grams of fiber per bowl – more than twice as much as your average bowl of chili!
-Beans are such an amazing fat-fighter.
+Beans are such an amazing fat-fighter and are a great addition for a healthy weight loss program.

-I rarely use canned beans because beans in a slow cooker are just too easy … and my crockpot is best buddies with beans.
+I rarely use canned beans because beans in a slow cooker or an Instant Pot are just too easy.
 However, I usually do use canned beans in this recipe for two reasons.
 The first is that canned beans hold their shape better in this luscious dish.
 The second is that I like two or three kinds of beans in my chili, and using canned beans simplifies this.
 Feel free to use your homemade slow cooked beans if you’d like.

 One more thing.
 If you’re one of those people who are vehemently opinionated about how to make the perfect chili and can’t believe I would even think of posting a chili recipe without chili peppers … relax.
 Take a deep breath.
 It’ll be ok. 😉